Sell Without Selling, Part IV – Asking Curious Questions

 • Ask open-ended questions.
 These are questions that ask for a narrative rather than a “yes” or “no” answer.
 “What do you like best about your job?” vs. “Do you like your job?”
 “What are your concerns about the situation?” vs. “Are you nervous about it?”
 Open questions seek information.
 Closed questions tend not to reveal much.

 Note these questions do not necessarily aim toward enrolling George as a client.
-They are directed toward learning about him; being genuinely interested in him, which builds rapport and will ultimately give John the information he is after.
+They are directed toward learning about George; being genuinely interested in him, which builds rapport and will ultimately give John the information he is after.

 • “What are you most concerned about?”